CryptozombiesHQ/cryptozombie-lessons/sk/4/battle-08.md

 ---

 Teraz keď už máme `winCount` a `lossCount`, môžeme ich aktualizovať podľa toho či zombie vyhrá alebo prehrá súboj.
-Now that we have a `winCount` and `lossCount`, we can update them depending on which zombie wins the fight.

 V Kapitole 6 sme výpočítali náhodné čislo v rozsahu od 0 do 100.
 Teraz použijeme toto čislo na to, aby sme určili ktorý Zombie vyhral súboj.
 Na základe toho potom updatujeme počítadlá.
-In chapter 6 we calculated a random number from 0 to 100.
-Now let's use that number to determine who wins the fight, and update our stats accordingly.

 ## Vyskúšaj si to sám
-## Put it to the test

 1. Vytvor `if` podmienku, ktorá bude kontrolovať či `rand`  je **_menej alebo sa rovná_** `attackVictoryProbability`.
-1. Create an `if` statement that checks if `rand` is **_less than or equal to_** `attackVictoryProbability`.

 2. Ak je táto podmienka pravdivá, náš zombie vyhrá.
 Takže:
-2. If this condition is true, our zombie wins!
-So:

   a.
 Pre `myZombie` zvýš atribút `winCount` o jedna.
-  a.
-Increment `myZombie`'s `winCount`.

   b.
 Pre `myZombie` zvýš atribút `level` o jedna.
 (Level up!!!!)
-  b.
-Increment `myZombie`'s `level`.
-(Level up!!!!!!!)

   c.
 Pre `enemyZombie` zvýš atribút `lossCount` o jedna.
 (Lama!!! 😫 😫 😫)
-  c.
-Increment `enemyZombie`'s `lossCount`.
-(Loser!!!!!! 😫 😫 😫)

   d.
 Zavolaj funkciu `feedAndMultiply`.
 Aby si si pripomenul syntax na jej zavolanie, pozri sa do `zombiefeeding.sol`.
 Ako hdnotu tretieho argumentu (`_species`) nastav reťazec `"zombie"`.
 (V skutočnosti to zatial nebude mať žiaden vplyv, no keby sme chceli, neskôr možme pridať dalšiu funkcionalitu pre vznik nového zombie).
-  d.
-Run the `feedAndMultiply` function.
-Check `zombiefeeding.sol` to see the syntax for calling it.
-For the 3rd argument (`_species`), pass the string `"zombie"`.
-(It doesn't actually do anything at the moment, but later we could add extra functionality for spawning zombie-based zombies if we wanted to).